v0l/rummage/README.md

 # Rummage
 </div>

-Rummage is a high-performance Nostr vanity miner that exhaustively searches the secp256k1 keyspace to generate custom prefixes or suffixes in either Bech32 npub format or raw hex.
-It’s built for NVIDIA GPUs using CUDA and can sustain tens of millions of key attempts per second on a single consumer card.
+Rummage is a high-performance Nostr vanity address miner that searches the secp256k1 keyspace to generate custom prefixes or suffixes in either Bech32 npub format or raw hex.
+It supports both random sampling and exhaustive sequential search modes.

+It's built for NVIDIA GPUs using CUDA and can sustain 42M+ keys/second on a consumer card (RTX 3070, Ampere architecture) and 170M+ keys/second on a datacenter card (H200, Hopper architecture).

+There is also an experimental build for Apple Silicon in the Metal branch.
+This is a ground-up implementation in Metal Shading Language, as no existing secp256k1 libraries are available for Metal.
+Currently it can do about 9M+ keys/second on a 2021 M1.

 ## Requirements